bcgov/nr-broker/docs/dev_account_token.md

 * Install the [Github App](https://docs.github.com/en/apps/using-github-apps/installing-your-own-github-app) in all repositories associated with services.
 Grant the app read/write access to repository secrets.

-* After a token is generated, all secrets in the tools namespace for a service (tools/project/service) in Vault will be synced to the associated service's Github repository as secrets.
+* After a token is generated, all secrets in the tools namespace for a service (`apps-kv-mount`/tools/`project`/`service`) in Vault will be synced to the associated services' Github repository as secrets.

 ### Renewing a token

 Tokens can be regenerated at anytime.
 The procedure is identical to generating a token.
-The previous old token will continue working for an hour (if it is not already expired).
+The previous token will continue working for an hour (if it is not already expired).

 ## How to Lookup an Account from a Token